gpuweb/WSL/Spec/source/index.rst

 #.
 Check that each argument is well-typed
 #.
 Make a set of all the functions in the global environment that share the same name and number of parameters, and that are not an entry point.
 Call them candidate functions.
 #.
+If function name is ``operator.length`` and there is a single argument:

+    #.
+If the argument is of array type, the whole expression is well-typed, of right-value type ``uint``, and the call resolves to a special function that just returns the (known at compile time) length of the array.
+    #.
+Else if the argument is of array reference type, the whole expression is well-typed, of right-value type ``uint``, and the call resolves to a special function that just returns the (known at runtime as part of the array reference) length of the array reference.
+    #.
+Else the function call is ill-typed.

+#.
 For each candidate function:

     #.
 For each parameter, if the corresponding argument can not be given the parameter type, remove this function from the set of candidate functions

 #.
-If the set of candidate functions now contains exactly one function, then the function call is well-typed, and its type is the return type of that function
+If the set of candidate functions now contains exactly one function, then the function call is well-typed, and its type is the return type of that function, and it resolves to that function.
 #.
 Else if it contains several functions, for each candidate function:

     #.
 For each parameter, if the corresponding argument is an integer literal and the parameter type is not ``int``, remove this function from the set of candidate functions

 #.
-If the set of candidate functions now contains exactly one function, then the function call is well-typed, and its type is the return type of that function.
+If the set of candidate functions now contains exactly one function, then the function call is well-typed, and its type is the return type of that function, and it resolves to that function.
 #.
 In all other cases, the function call is ill-typed.

 .. note::